Taiwan: Military

-The Republic of China Army takes its roots in the National Revolutionary Army, which was established by Sun Yat-sen in 1925 in Guangdong with a goal of reunifying China under the Kuomintang.
+The Republic of China Armed Forces takes its roots in the National Revolutionary Army, which was established by Sun Yat-sen in 1924 in Guangdong with a goal of reunifying China under the Kuomintang.
 When the People's Liberation Army won the Chinese Civil War, much of the National Revolutionary Army retreated to Taiwan along with the government.
-It was later reformed into the Republic of China Army.
+The 1947 Constitution of the ROC reformed it into the Republic of China Armed Forces, making it the national army rather than the army of a political party.
 Units which surrendered and remained in mainland China were either disbanded or incorporated into the People's Liberation Army.

 From 1949 to the 1970s, the primary mission of the Taiwanese military was to "retake mainland China" through Project National Glory.
 As this mission has transitioned away from attack because the relative strength of the PRC has massively increased, the ROC military has begun to shift emphasis from the traditionally dominant Army to the air force and navy.
 Control of the armed forces has also passed into the hands of the civilian government.

-The ROC began a series of force reduction plans since 1990s, Jingshi An (translated to streamlining program) was one of the programs to scale down its military from a level of 450,000 in 1997 to 380,000 in 2001.
+The ROC began a series of force reduction plans since the 1990s to scale down its military from a level of 450,000 in 1997 to 380,000 in 2001.
 As of 2021, the total strength of the Armed Forces is capped at 215,000 with 90 percent manning ratio for volunteer military.
-Conscription remains universal for qualified males reaching age eighteen, but as a part of the reduction effort many are given the opportunity to fulfill their draft requirement through alternative service and are redirected to government agencies or arms related industries.
-Taiwan cut compulsory military service to four months in 2013 but will extend military service to one year in 2024.
+Conscription remains universal for qualified males reaching age eighteen, but as a part of the reduction effort many are given the opportunity to fulfill their draft requirement through alternative service.
 The military's reservists is around 2.5 million including first-wave reservists numbered at 300,000 as of 2022.
 Taiwan's defense spending as a percentage of its GDP fell below three percent in 1999 and had been trending downwards over the first two decades of the twenty-first century.
-The ROC government spent approximately two percent of GDP on defense and failed to raise the spending as high as proposed three percent of GDP.
-In 2022, Taiwan proposed 2.4 percent of projected GDP in defense spending for the following year, continued to remain below three percent.
+The ROC government pledged to raise the spending as high as proposed three percent of GDP.
+In 2024, Taiwan proposed 2.45 percent of projected GDP in defense spending for the following year.